CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day03-git/README.md

 # What is VCS, Version Control System?
 VCS is a software that helps software engineers to track code changes.

-We first save the initial version of code into Git, then when we make changes, we can save it into Git, then save new changes again into Git.
+We first save the initial version of code into Git, then when we make changes, we can save them into Git, then save new changes again into Git.

-This helps us to see what we did when, as well as track down bugs, or if a mistake is made, we can turn back the clock and compare earlier versions of the code.
+Each of these changes comes with a message, called a commit message, that describes what the change would do for the codebase.
+This helps us to track and see what we did when as well as who did it.
+If we decide we want to revert just a particular change, the commit is revertable on its own without affecting changes that came before or after it.
+Git is a tool that allows us to effectively manage collaborative changes to a large codebase as it grows over time.

-ex) google doc vs textEdit
+Think about for example, google docs vs textEdit.

 # What are two main types of VCS?